 - The desire and drive to transform children through education.

 You will be required to undergo an enhanced DBS and fitness to teach check to verify your suitability for working with young people.
-Prior to the training year you are required to pass the government’s Literacy and Numeracy professional skills tests.

 We recommend you spend at least a few recent working days in a UK secondary classroom before applying.
 This will inform your application and any later performance in the selection process.